-A student shall not intentionally cause or attempt to cause damage to private property on or time intentionally cause or attempt to cause damage to any private property owned by any employee of the school district whether it be on or off the school grounds.
+A student shall not intentionally cause or attempt to cause damage to private property on or off the school grounds during a school activity, function or event.
+Neither shall a student at any time intentionally cause or attempt to cause damage to any private property owned by any employee of the school district whether it be on or off school grounds.